This summer's updates focus on keeping forestry workflows connected - from field data collection to planning, communication tracking, and reporting.

 Follow-up actions or internal tasks are assigned to team members

-Records remain tied to the related project, opening, and/or road
+Records remain tied to the related opening, road, or operational area

 Information can later be referenced during planning, coordination, or preparing FOM submissions